LionWeb-io/lionweb-repository/README.md

 npm run dev
 ```

+For more information on how to configure the repository, please check [configuration.md](configuration.md).

 ### How to test
 Ensure the Postgres server and the repository server are both running.
 Then do